As the nights start to draw in, are the gardening times a changing?

-Readers will detect a steady theme in the blog content on gardening to work with insect diversity, indeed to positively encourage it.
+Readers will detect a steady theme in this blog’s content, of gardening to work with insect diversity, indeed to positively encourage it.
 So as a loose link with last week’s piece I was pleased to read last week firstly that Anita Roddick’s daughter (who has created her own retail chain by founding a chain of upmarket shops selling erotica), has also become involved with a project called God Save the Queen Bee (with many other worthy backers) which I understand has the aim of creating a much bigger acreage of wild flowers across the UK as one of a number of strategies to aid the survival of honey bees.
 Great idea.

 Secondly to read that Sarah Raven is the patron of the excellent ‘wildlife gardening forum’ which I’ve mentioned before and that over the last year she has become more convinced of the key role that gardeners can play in planting the right mix of flowers to encourage native insects.
 Like most trends, these will take a while to gather pace.

-I was also intrigued to read of an idea to create a ‘Chelsea Fringe’ for gardening related events coinciding, but away from The Chelsea Flower Show.
+I was also intrigued to read of an idea to create a ‘Chelsea Fringe’ for gardening related events coinciding, but away from, The Chelsea Flower Show.
 Unfortunately for now, there’s only a shell website, but I shall definitely be checking this to see how it progresses.
-Sounds a great idea to take the Chelsea ’brand’ and involve a lot more folk who can’t make, or don’t want to attend the main event, and widen the gardening brief.
+Sounds a great idea to take the Chelsea brand and involve a lot more folk who can’t make, or don’t want to physically attend, the main event, and also to widen the gardening brief.

-Or in the auditory sphere braving the midges to stand still at 10.15 pm in the fading light to video (without the background noise of me swatting the tiny beasties), as a lone but virtuoso blackbird, perhaps the same one as a few weeks ago but with new variations on a different perch, serenades the valley’s acoustic purity.
-On this Glastonbury Festival weekend would I swap this experience for that of a concert?
+Or in the auditory sphere braving the midges to stand still at 10.15 pm in the fading light to video (without the background noise of me swatting the tiny beasties), as a lone but virtuoso blackbird, perhaps the same one as a few weeks ago but with new variations and on a different perch, serenades the valley’s acoustic purity.
+On this Glastonbury Festival weekend would I swap this experience for that of a cheek by jowl packed out concert?
 Not likely!

-But I’ve noticed that it’s only small flies which seem interested in all these sweet-smelling, but tiny flowers.
-No bees or bumblebees.
+But I’ve noticed that it’s only small flies which seem interested in all these sweet-smelling, but tiny Alchemilla flowers.
+No bees or bumblebees at all in spite of the honey like aroma of its nectar.
 Long term, dealing with the tree seedlings and the thug like weeds mentioned above will become an issue as joints become less tolerant of working on a 45 – 50 degree slope.
 But at least the lack of topsoil means that nothing really races away here.

-In spite of the inevitable sorry state of some blooms after daily rain for most of the last 3 weeks, right now is the time of the year for many of the slightly limited range of tough roses which we grow.
+In spite of the inevitable sorry state of some blooms after daily rain for most of the last 3 weeks, right now is the time of the year for many of the slightly limited range of tough roses which we grow, to begin flowering.
 We don’t give them any special treatment and although we do get some blackspot and rose slugworm damage we ignore this.
-By now all the modern roses which we bought as disease resistant, and vigorous, and which were not, and succumbed to disease, have been replaced with toughies that look after themselves.
-Again I read this week of Nyman’s garden using a four pronged weekly spraying regime with milk, garlic, seaweed solution and compost tea, which keeps their roses healthy….but its as much as I can manage to spray the apples once a fortnight, with seaweed solution, and occasionally the rhododendrons, so the roses have to survive on their own without cosseting.
-Anyway the ones pictured below all do well, and just now fill this part of the garden with glorious scent.
+By now most of the modern roses which we bought as disease resistant and vigorous, and which were not, and succumbed to disease, have been replaced with toughies that look after themselves.
+Again I read this week of Nyman’s garden using a four pronged weekly spraying regime with milk, garlic, seaweed solution and compost tea, which keeps their roses healthy, but it’s as much as I can manage to spray the apples once a fortnight with seaweed solution, and occasionally the rhododendrons, so the roses have to survive on their own without cosseting.
+Anyway, the ones pictured below all do well, and just now fill this part of the garden with glorious scent.

-Planting climbing roses through trees was inspired by a visit on June 11th many years ago to Sheldon Manor in Wiltshire, where the fruit trees in an old orchard were festooned with informal climbing roses.
-An inspirational vision, and our first rose planted in this way is right now at its peak, a good fortnight earlier than usual.
-For some reason the other day I was standing looking at it and taking in the perfumed air when I counted the buds…about 10 per spray, and about 5 or 6 sprays per side shoot.
+Planting climbing roses through trees was inspired by a visit on June 11th many years ago to Sheldon Manor in Wiltshire, where the fruit trees in an old orchard were festooned with informal climbing, or rambling roses.
+An inspirational vision, and our first rose planted in this way, Paul’s Himalayan Musk is right now at its peak, a good fortnight earlier than usual.
+For some reason the other day I was standing looking at it and taking in the perfumed air when I counted the buds – about 10 per spray, and about 5 or 6 sprays per side shoot.
 Then maybe 20 side shoots per arching stem from the top of the mature hawthorn tree which it is growing up through.
 And how many arching stems?
 Well 30 at least.
 So over the 3 to 4 weeks that it flowers perhaps 30,000 plus scented pale pink flowers.
-What a return from the cost of a plant perhaps 15 years ago!
+What a wonderful return from the cost of a single plant bought perhaps 15 years ago!

 Finally I dug up our first crop of second early potatoes from a Big Bag today.
 A bit early, but the foliage was starting to look a little blight affected after all the recent wet weather, and I wanted to get something else sown in its place.
-A mix of saved tubers from last year of ‘Nadine’ and Kestrel’, and absolutely perfect…no hint of scab, eelworm or blight, and very easy to pull/dig out from the bag.
+A mix of saved tubers from last year of ‘Nadine’ and Kestrel’, and absolutely perfect – no hint of scab, eelworm or blight, and very easy to dig out from the bag.
 I’m a Big Bag Convert!